ANIALLATOR114/SimplyTransport/README.md

 ## Database

-This application expects a 2 Postgres databases to be available at the urls specificed in the .env file.
+This application expects 2 Postgres databases to be available at the urls specified in the .env file.

 There is a `docker-compose.yaml` available in the root directory of the project which will create the postgres databases for you as well as a redis instance for caching.